zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG182E

   SSL Misconfiguration, z/OSMF is not accessible.
+  Message: %s
-Please verify the following: \n
+  Please verify the following:
-  - CN (Common Name) and z/OSMF hostname have to match.\n
+    - CN (Common Name) and z/OSMF hostname have to match.
-  - Certificate is expired\n
+    - Certificate is expired
-  - TLS version match\n
+    - TLS version match
-Enable debugging to see further details in stack trace
+    - z/OSMF server certificate is trusted in Zowe's truststore Enable debugging to see further details in stack trace

   **Reason:**